sastanish/magnetosphere-T-models/README.md

     - The original [TS04c.for](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/ts05/) model code.
 The only modification was  to wrap the included subroutines inside a Module interface.
  - *geopack.f*
     - As above, this is the original [geopack.f](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/coordinate_systems/geopack) file.
 The only modification was to wrap the included subroutines inside a Module interface.
+ - *reconnection_metrics.f90*
+    - An alternative implementation of the reconnection metrics computation written purely in fortran F90.
+Requires the netcdf fortran library to work.

 ## How to compile/install